cyupa/website/src/pages/guides/startups/website-traffic/index.md

 My first attempt involved writing a few blog posts about UX diary studies on Medium.
 Our [Medium blog](https://dovetail.blog) used to be on a subdomain (blog.getdovetail.io), and I read somewhere that it’s better for SEO to have posts on your main domain instead.
 I copied the research posts from Medium over to a new section on our website called [Guides](/guides), and wrote a couple more.
 In fact you’re reading one right now!

+### Guest blogging

+Seek out blogs and Medium publications relevant to your audience and pitch articles for them.
+Brainstorm articles that provide value to their audience, trying to cover topics that are relevant yet come with a unique angle they wouldn’t have heard before.

+There are plenty of great lists of quality blogs that accept guest articles – you could start with [this one of 1,500+ from izideo.com](https://www.izideo.com/blog/list-sites-accepts-guest-posting/), which is organized by category.

 ### Q&A sites like Quora, StackExchange, and Reddit

 Posting your website on Q&A sites like Quora and StackExchange can be a good source of high-quality website leads because people tend to be in ‘problem-solving’ mode when browsing these sites.